German submarine U-745: Design

 German Type VIIC submarines were preceded by the shorter Type VIIB submarines.
 U-745 had a displacement of 769 t when at the surface and 871 t while submerged.
 She had a total length of 67.10 m, a pressure hull length of 50.50 m, a beam of 6.20 m, a height of 9.60 m, and a draught of 4.74 m.
 The submarine was powered by two Germaniawerft F46 four-stroke, six-cylinder supercharged diesel engines producing a total of 2800 to 3200 PS for use while surfaced, two AEG GU 460/8–27 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two 1.23 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 17.7 kn and a maximum submerged speed of 7.6 kn.
 When submerged, the boat could operate for 80 nmi at 4 kn; when surfaced, she could travel 8500 nmi at 10 kn.
 U-745 was fitted with five 53.3 cm torpedo tubes (four fitted at the bow and one at the stern), fourteen torpedoes, one 8.8 cm SK C/35 naval gun, 220 rounds, and two twin 2 cm C/30 anti-aircraft guns.
 The boat had a complement of between forty-four and sixty.

 Service history

 She undertook four patrols during her service, and sank one allied auxiliary ship, the Soviet minesweeping trawler T-45 Antikajnen (No. 48), and one allied warship, the Soviet fleet minesweeper T-76 Korall.

 Fate

 On 31 January 1945, she was lost with all hands in the Gulf of Finland by a mine laid by the Finnish minelayers Louhi and Ruotsinsalmi on 12 January 1945.

-Wilhelm von Trotha's body was later found near Föglö, Finland, and was buried three days later.
+Wilhelm von Trotha's body was found a month later near Föglö, Finland, and buried three days later.
 No other bodies were recovered.
 Unlike most U-boats, which suffered casualties during the course of service due to accidents or other causes, U-745 suffered no casualties at all, until the time of her disappearance.